MarketSquare/robotframework-tidy/README.rst

 Introduction
 ------------
-Tidy is spiritual descendant of Robot Framework's ``robot.tidy`` package.
+Robotidy is spiritual descendant of Robot Framework's ``robot.tidy`` package.
 Its main purpose is to format Robot Framework code according to agreed code standards.
 You can run Robotidy without configuring anything but you can also change how it behaves through CLI or configuration file.